RacketyAlmond/TouristTrackPES/README.md

   npm install -g expo-cli
   ```
 - A Firebase account
-- A Google Cloud Console account
+- A Google Cloud Console account (Only for Sign in with Google)

 ## Firebase Setup